mattwire/org.civicrm.smartdebit/docs/setup.md

   * Sort Code: 00-00-00.

 ## Manual Sync
 This allows you to manually sync collection reports, AUDDIS and ARUDD records from Smart Debit.
-Useful if you need to sync for a different period (the default is the last 3 months).
+Useful when first integration with Smartdebit and allows you to see exactly what is being synced.

 ![sync task complete](/images/smartdebit_sync_complete.png)